 Financial aid helps reduce the cost, or the full retail price of the college.
 However, be aware that the only true college discount is scholarships & grants.

-A student loan isn't a true college price reduction, but rather an outcome to consider.
-Discover how much student loan debt from Central Ohio Technical College you could end up dealing with.
+A loan is not a legitimate college discount, but rather an outcome to consider.
+See how much student loan debt from Central Ohio Technical College you may end up taking on.

 |Income Level||Percent of Freshman||Average Assistance|

-The chart above displays undergrads who are obtaining Title IV aid which is federal assistance from the government in the form of grants, loans, and work-study.
+The table above shows students who are receiving Title IV aid, which is federal assistance from the government in the form of grants, loans, and work-study.
 Learn more.

-1,381 Central Ohio Technical College undergrads get grant aid (this is around 40.0% of the complete student population).
-The average amount these students get is $3,842 The majority in the form of Pell Grants.
+145 COTC undergrads obtain grant aid (this is about 92% of the entire undergraduate student population).
+The average amount these students receive is $4,442.00.Most of them are distributed as Pell Grants.